JohnSnowLabs/langtest/docs/pages/docs/config.md

 - **Max Tokens (or Max Length):** Specifies the maximum number of tokens (words or subwords) in the generated text.
 This parameter helps control the length of the output.

+- **User prompt:** Users can provide a prompt that serves as a starting point  for the generated text.
+The prompt influences the content, style, and coherence of the generated text by guiding the model's understanding and focus.

+- **Deployment Name**: With Azure OpenAI, you set up your own deployments of the common GPT-3 and Codex models.
+When calling the API, you need to specify the deployment you want to use.
+(Only applicable to Azure OpenAI Hub)

+- **Stream**: Enables real-time partial response transmission during API interactions.
+(Only applicable to LM-Studio Hub)

+- **Server Prompt**: Instructions or guidelines for the model to follow during the conversation.
+(Only applicable to LM-Studio Hub)

 #### Model Parameter Variation Across Different Hubs

 Different language model hubs may use slightly different parameter names or have variations in their default values.
 Here's a comparison across some popular hubs: